TaniaPodut/Amphibians/README.md

 - **Animation**: Incorporated spring animation to provide interactive feedback to users when they interact with button element.
 The subtle bounce or stretch effect of spring animations adds a playful touch, making interactions feel more intuitive and responsive.

+## Integration of Hilt and Dagger for Enhanced App Architecture

+Incorporated Hilt and Dagger dependency injection frameworks to enhance the project's architecture, facilitating easier testing, improved code organization, and reduced boilerplate code.

  ## My Testing Contributions

 I conducted thorough testing to verify the functionality and reliability of the app.
 Here are the specific testing contributions I made: